 The grounds of the Grand Hotel are equally well-groomed and include tennis, swimming, golf, croquet, Bocce ball and an oversized chess set.
 Families may explore these together or kids 5 and older may enjoy it all in the company of others their age via the Children’s Program while adults enjoy the day or evening together.

 The Grand Hotel is owned by the Musser family and several generations of the Mussers are on the property most days and evenings.
 Currently Dan Musser is the third generation to lead the family business.
 However, guests may often see or hear a reference to Quatro, particularly when it comes to programming for children.
 This is young Dan the fourth, known by family, friends and staff at the Grand as “Quatro.”

 However, the most celebrated member of the Musser family is Sadie, the Scottish terrier who won Best in Show at the 2010 Westchester Kennel Club Show.
 A room devoted to Sadie’s accomplishments is furnished with board games and quiet activities for families.

 As a family-owned resort, the Grand Hotel is particularly attentive to the needs and interests of families while providing optimal service for adults celebrating special occasions without their children.

 Although most children will not recognize the names Esther Williams and Jimmy Durante, they will most likely learn them during a visit to the Grand Hotel, which was the filming site of the 1947 movie “This Time For Keeps.”

 Older children may recognize the names or images of Hollywood stars Jane Seymour, Christopher Reeves and Christopher Plummer.
-They stayed at the Grand Hotel which shot the 1980 film "Somewhere in Time" with the hotel as its back in time backdrop.
-Today, fan club followers make a pilgrimage to the hotel to pay homage to film. less
+They stayed at the Grand Hotel which shot the 1980 film “Somewhere in Time” with the hotel as its back-in-time backdrop.
+Today, fan club followers make a pilgrimage to the hotel to pay homage to film.